Gino Luzzatto

 Gino Luzzatto (9 January 1878 – 30 March 1964) was an Italian economic historian.
 He initially worked as a teacher in southern Italy before joining an economic institute in Trieste and later relocated to the University of Venice in 1922, where he eventually became a rector.
 Luzzatto became a member of the Socialist Party in 1906.
 However, with the rise of Mussolini's fascists, he faced challenges in publishing his work.
 He was imprisoned for several months in 1925, and despite his protests, he was compelled to retire in 1938 due to the establishment of Italian racial laws.
 Luzzatto was from a Jewish household.
 After the end of the war, he became rector again and led the institute until 1953.

 Under the initial influence of Werner Sombart, whose main work he translated, Gino Luzzatto's scientific pursuits gradually shifted towards the study of urban economies, particularly focusing on the late Middle Ages, with Venice being his primary area of interest.
 His research shed light on the growing influence of merchants over ruling authorities and the manorial aspects of the economy.
-In the process, he became one of the best experts on the holdings of the Venetian State Archives, which he visited almost daily from 1922 to 1964.
+In the process, he became one of the best experts on the holdings of the State Archives of Venice, which he visited almost daily from 1922 to 1964.